levipatel/music/features/chinese-learning-guide.md

 ---

 Hello, my name is Levi Patel.
 I love to create <a href="/music">beautiful music</a> in New Zealand, combining intimate guitar and piano composition with richly harmonic strings and delicate melodies.
-And after a wonderful and completely unexpected journey with learning Mandarin over the past three years, I now also work in China as <span class="chinese-body">林外</span>.
+And after a wonderful and completely unimaginable journey with learning Mandarin over the past three years, I now also work in China as <span class="chinese-body">林外</span>.

 <p align="center">
   <img src="/images/blog/liuzhou/luosifen-mountain.jpg" alt="Levi Patel singing on a mountain ridge during a pink and purple sunset